eudoxia0/eudoxia0.github.io/article/_posts/2025-04-13-my-backup-infrastructure-2025-edition.md

 # Frequency

-I have a recurring task on my todo list whereby, once a week, I plug in the external drives, run the backup script, and also take a restic snapshot.
+I have a recurring task on my [todo list][todo] whereby, once a week, I plug in the external drives, run the backup script, and also take a restic snapshot.

 [APFS]: https://en.wikipedia.org/wiki/Apple_File_System
 [Borg]: https://www.borgbackup.org/